 The general tip for still life photography is to use a tripod.
 It makes the process easier by allowing you to focus on details in your photo, rather than focusing on keeping your hands steady.
 In this case of still life photography, using a tripod is mandatory.
 If you don’t have a tripod, you can place your camera on a flat surface and use a timer but we still recommend buying one since it’s not very expensive.
 If you had a couple of hundred dollars to buy a camera, you have a dime to spend on a tripod and sometimes, even less than that!

-Related: Best Tripods for Photography in 2019
+Related: Best Tripods for Photography

 Lower the ISO